Anthropology Major (B.A.)

 Total Credits40

 Students declaring the major in anthropology are expected to make steady progress toward fulfillment of major requirements.
-Typically, this means taking at least one anthropology course per semester until all of the requirements have been met.
-A student who has fulfilled most of the major requirements may request an exception to this policy from their advisor.
+Typically, this means taking at least one ANTH course per semester until all of the requirements have been met.
+Very rarely, and only in specific circumstances such as a complex transfer of ANTH-related credits from another school, will an exception to this policy be made and only in student consultation with their advisor.

 Below is a general degree plan that we recommend anthropology majors follow as they plan their course schedules for their major course requirements over their four years at UNH.
 This general plan provides a recommended pace and appropriate order for the core courses offered in the major.